PhobGCC/PhobGCC-doc/For_Makers/Phob2_Ordering_Guide.md

 ## Purchasing the PhobGCC v2.0.2 board

+**NOTE: Once your pre-ordered SMD Components have come in (report as "Complete" in the parts order history), you may proceed to ordering boards.
+If they are not in, the parts will not be present on your board**

 There are two main ways to acquire a PhobGCC v2.0.2 Board.
 The first way is if you intend to only build a single controller, you can contact a local modder in your region using [this map](https://www.nojonsmods.com/moddermap) to see if they have spare for sale.
 Alternatively, you can also check [Etsy](https://www.etsy.com/) or [eBay](https://www.ebay.com/) as some often appear for sale.
 If you cannot find a single board for sale or you intend to build more than one PhobGCC, you can order the boards directly from a board house.
 The one outlined here will be for [JLCPCB](https://jlcpcb.com/).
-Once your pre-ordered SMD Components have come in (report as "Complete" in the parts order history), you may proceed to ordering boards.

 First, you can download the files available in the [PhobGCCv2-HW Github](https://github.com/PhobGCC/PhobGCCv2-HW/releases/tag/v2.0.2) in the releases section as shown below: